 - Diplomas and Commencement

 UAF issues diplomas to graduates three times a year: in September following summer sessions, in February at the end of fall semester and in June at the end of spring semester.
 Students who complete degree requirements for UA Board of Regents approved academic programs during the academic year are invited to participate in the annual commencement ceremony at the end of spring semester.

-Names of students receiving degrees/certificates appear in the commencement program and are released to the media unless you submit a written request not to do so to the Office of Admissions and the Registrar.
+Names of students receiving degrees/certificates appear in the commencement program and are released to the media unless you submit a written request not to do so to the Office of the Registrar.
 Graduates are responsible for ordering caps and gowns through the UAF bookstore in early spring.